aws-samples/sigv4-signing-examples/README.md

   }
 ```

+Note this repository only contains examples implementing SigV4.
+For Signature Version 4A (SigV4A) visit the [SigV4a Signing Examples repository](https://github.com/aws-samples/sigv4a-signing-examples).

 ## Deploying the sample application

 A sample application is provided for you to test the SigV4 protocol with.
 This application deploys a simple serverless API with an AWS API Gateway backed by an AWS Lambda function.